unital/tempe/docs/source/user_guide/tutorial.rst

 Scaling numbers to the size of markers has a similar problem to color scales in that you need to be careful about the low end of the scale and what to do about negative numbers.
-But there is an additional problem around the way that some marker types are percieved: 2D markers, such as squares and circles have a number of pixels proportional to the square of the size, which can cause larger values to be seen as disporoprtionately bigger.
-Think of a circle of radius 1 (a single pixel) vs. a circle of radius 10 (about 314 pixels): most people will percieve the radius 10 circle to be more than 10 times bigger.
+But there is an additional problem around the way that some marker types are perceived: 2D markers, such as squares and circles have a number of pixels proportional to the square of the size, which can cause larger values to be seen as disporoprtionately bigger.
+Think of a circle of radius 1 (a single pixel) vs. a circle of radius 10 (about 314 pixels): most people will perceive the radius 10 circle to be more than 10 times bigger.

 For these types of markers, it's common to take square roots of the values so that the values scale in a roughly linear manner as seen by the viewer.
 For